justlucdewit/snake/README.md

 ```

 ## usage
-run `snake` in your terminal, and enjoy!
+Run `snake` in your terminal, and enjoy!